SubmarinerApp/Submariner/README.md

 ### Version 2.3.2 (not yet releases)

 * Server library scans can be kicked off from the UI
+* Multiple items can be removed from a playlist at once
 * Non-existent server items are automatically removed
 * Fix an infinite loop when leaving search results
 * Fix an infinite loop with server now playing
 * Fix crashes with null hostnames
+* Fix issue with column headers in server search and playlists
 * Fix reordering server playlists
 * Appending to or removing items from server playlists is more efficient
 * Rewrite Subsonic response parsing in Swift